The “New Meldin®” Opens Up New Possibilities for High-Temperature Polyimides

 Examples of Key maintenance tasks Include:

-While the categories above each come with differing requirements for rail equipment, these rolling assets will always be faced with the same core set of operational challenges.
+While the categories above each come with differing requirements for railcar equipment, these rolling assets will always be faced with the same core set of operational challenges.
 The basic nature of rail means high-weight objects generating huge amounts of friction and vibration as they travel across distances.
-Historically, this friction comes alongside substantial metal-on-metal contact, generating heat and the risk of sparks.
+Historically, this friction comes alongside substantial metal-on-metal contact, generating heat and the risk of sparks, which makes choosing the right bearing material critical.

 Meanwhile, trains are already extremely heavy vehicles: any reduction in weight represents a potential increase in performance and efficiency.
 Engineering decisions have to be made with this careful balance in mind; weight needs to be minimized wherever possible, but never at the expense of functional design requirements.